phax/phive/README.md

 # ph-bdve

-A generic document validation engine originally developed for PEPPOL but now also supporting EN 16931 documents and SimplerInvoicing documents.
+A generic document validation engine originally developed for PEPPOL but now also supporting other document types.
-A running example can be found on [PEPPOL Practical](http://peppol.helger.com/public/menuitem-validation-bis2)

-Licensed under the Apache 2 license.

-This project is divided into sub-projects for maximum flexibility:
+This project is divided into sub-projects each keeping tracking of one document type set:
   * ph-bdve - generic "Business Document Validation Engine"
   * ph-bdve-peppol - the PEPPOL specific setup etc
   * ph-bdve-simplerinvoicing - Dutch SimplerInvoicing 1.x support from https://github.com/SimplerInvoicing/validation